It’s a familiar dilemma to those of us who write about audio: What’s the abbreviation for microphone, “mike” or “mic”?

 The AP Saves the Day (Sort Of)

-The Associated Press, in a unilateral decision earlier this year, sidesteps that problem by allowing the past tense form “miked”, and the continuous tense form “miking”.
+The Associated Press, in a unilateral decision in 2010, sidestepped that problem by allowing the past tense form “miked”, and the continuous tense form “miking”.
 But then, of course, we’re left with a glaring inconsistency in spelling between the noun and verb.

 Public opinion (as gleaned from Google search results), at any rate, seems to be firmly in the “mic” camp.